hudra0/geomate/README.md

 **Note**: Always make a backup of your IP lists before major updates, just to be safe.

-## Support and Contribution
+## Support

-For issues, questions, or contributions:
+For issues, questions
 - Open an issue on GitHub
-- Follow the contribution guidelines
-- Join our community discussions
+- Join our community discussions in the OpenWrt forums